R-Saad007/AppSheet-Report-Generator/README.md

-# Bell PM Report Generator
+# Bell Site PM Report Generator

 A FastAPI webhook service that automatically generates branded PDF preventive-maintenance reports when a technician submits a survey in AppSheet.
 The service runs on **Google Cloud Run**, authenticates via a native attached service account (no JSON key files in production), pulls live data from **Google Sheets**, downloads site photos from **Google Drive**, renders a multi-section PDF report with [ReportLab](https://www.reportlab.com/), and uploads the finished file back to the site's Drive folder.